 - Click Edit

-- Add the client’s first name, along with the clinician’s name or initials to the What name do they go by? field to denote the primary clinician
+- Add the client’s first name and the clinician’s name or initials to the What name do they go by? field to denote the primary clinician

-- Alternatively, you can add the client’s treatment under Preferred name, as shown below
+- Alternatively, you can add the client’s first name and treatment type to this field